What is inflation and how to protect your money?

 Fintechs and physical gold?
 They're compatible, especially now

 Paysera’s co-founder and main shareholder shares his thoughts on the coexistence of two things which at first might appear incompatible – online fintechs and the physical gold market.Read more

 Paysera is an international electronic money institution licensed by the Bank of Lithuania.
-It offers its clients a spectrum of services from personal and business accounts to a mobile application, a debit card, and payment collection at e-shops.
+It offers its clients a spectrum of services from personal and business accounts to a mobile application, a payment card, and payment processing for e-shops.